claireleblanc/Pectin-Synthesis-Genes/README.md

 Fasta File:
 - Creates fasta files from a list of gene names and a fasta file of sequences.
 Code take from (FIND AUTHOR) and updated.

+CDS names from protein names:
+- Creates a new gene name file, changing genes that have differing names in the protein and cds sequence files.